German documentary on Murnau photos

 Hi from Australia.

-Stan Majcherkiewicz has passed on your
+Stan Majcherkiewicz has passed

-the photos and posting them on the web.
+finding the photos and posting them on the web.
 They are a wonderful

 collection and record of the Murnau POW camp.

-My father-in-law was interned in 1944
+My father-in-law was interned

-Poles in Italy before immigrating to Australia.
+join other Poles in Italy before immigrating to Australia.

-Unfortunately, we have little knowledge
+Unfortunately, we have little

-I would like to view the whole collection.
+I would like to view the whole

-Please keep in touch and let me know
+Please keep in touch and let

-if I can be of assistance in any manner.
+me know if I can be of assistance in any manner.

 Kind and sincere regards